solidexpert-ltd/ngx-rehydrate/.github/SETUP_SUMMARY.md

 ### Publish Workflow

 **When it runs**:
-- ✅ On GitHub release creation
+- ✅ On every push to master/main branch
-- ✅ Manual trigger (with optional version)
+- ✅ Manual trigger

 **What it does**:
 1. Checks out code
 2. Sets up Node.js 20 with npm registry
-3. Installs ng-packagr and dependencies
+3. Installs dependencies
-4. Optionally updates version
+4. **Auto-generates version** from Angular version + build number
+5. Updates package.json with new version
-5. Builds library using ng-packagr
+6. Builds library using ng-packagr
-6. Verifies build output in `dist/`
+7. Verifies build output in `dist/`
-7. Publishes to npm from `dist/`
+8. Publishes to npm from `dist/`
-8. Creates publish summary
+9. Creates publish summary with version info

+**Version Format**: `{angularMajor}.{angularMinor}.{buildNumber}`
+- Example: Angular 19.2.4 + Build #42 = Version `19.2.42`

 **Required Secret**: `NPM_TOKEN`